sudo-burger/m0.nvim/README.md

 See the example Lazy configuration in `examples/m0.lua`.

 ## Usage
-Call M0chat to send the contents of the current buffer.
+Call M0 chat to send the contents of the current buffer.
 Sections surrounded by a "section mark" ('-------' by default) will be interpreted as assistant answers.

-Call M0backend to change backend.
+Call M0 backend to change backend.

-Call M0prompt to change prompt.
+Call M0 prompt to change prompt.

 ## Similar Projects